SONM [old] Trading Down 22.6% Over Last Week (SNM)

 According to CryptoCompare, “SONM is a a multi-purpose decentralized supercomputer for general purpose computing, allowig users to monetize their idle hardware and providing services that range from site hosting to scientific calculations.
 The SONM project implements a fog computing structure instead of a costly cloud structure, reducing middlemen fees.
 The SNM token is required to buy and sell computational power in the SONM network. “

-It is usually not possible to buy alternative cryptocurrencies such as SONM [old] directly using U.S. dollars.
-Investors seeking to trade SONM [old] should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SONM [old] using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as SONM [old] directly using US dollars.
+Investors seeking to trade SONM [old] should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SONM [old] using one of the aforementioned exchanges.

 Receive News & Updates for SONM [old] Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SONM [old] and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.